-Graham is an award-winning science writer and biographer, specializing in physics and physicists.
-Formerly an academic, museum professional and undercover restaurant critic, he is now a writer, speaker and consultant in science communication, especially in Europe and North America.
-Usually based in London, he is a Bye-Fellow at Churchill College, Cambridge and is a regular visitor at the Institute for Advanced Study, Princeton.
-He is a keen consumer of books, theatre, exhibitions, music and film.
+Formerly an academic, museum professional and undercover restaurant critic, Graham is an award-winning biographer and science writer.
+Based in London, he is a Fellow at Churchill College, Cambridge and a regular visitor at the Institute for Advanced Study, Princeton.
+As interested in the arts as he is in the science, he is a keen consumer of theatre, exhibitions, music, film, podcasts and, above all, books.

 Life and Times